Claggett & Sykes Trial Lawyers Wins $14M Jury Verdict on Behalf of a Cyclist Struck by an SUV

 We are thrilled that the jury sided with our client, whose injuries are so substantial that they will affect him for the rest of his life.
 Thunder Roybal got justice in this case, and we are proud of the work we did on his behalf.

-At Claggett & Sykes Law Firm, we have the experience and resources to help bicycle accident victims obtain justice.
+At Claggett & Sykes Trial Lawyers, we have the experience and resources to help bicycle accident victims obtain justice.
 We work with investigators, physicians, jury consultants, and others – to present as strong a case as is possible.
 To assert your rights after any personal injury accident, call us in Las Vegas at 702-333-7777, in Reno at 715-322-2923, or contact us today to schedule a free consultation.